zenorocha/zenorocha.com/talks/index.md

 description: List of all presentations
 ---

-Here you can find all my presentation slides and also know where you can find me in the future.
+Here you can find all my presentation slides/videos and also know where you can find me in the future.

 # Coming next!